Affiliate links on Android Authority may earn us a commission. Learn more.

 How to download all attachments in Gmail thread

-If you get involved in a huge email conversation thread, the number of attachments can quickly start to build up.
+When you get involved in a huge email conversation thread, the number of attachments can quickly start to build up.
 If you’re looking for a quick and easy way to download all attachments in Gmail at once, we’ve got you covered.
-It’s a quick and simple method that will put all attachments back on your computer or in your Google Drive folder.
+It’s a simple method that will download all attachments to your computer or Google Drive folder.

-To download all attachments in Gmail, the desktop is the only viable solution.
-On a mobile, you can only download attachments one at a time, which is rather time-consuming and tedious.
-On a desktop, forward the whole email thread back to yourself, then select the download button to download all the attachments as a zip folder.
+To download all attachments in Gmail, the browser version is the only viable solution.
+On mobile, you can only download attachments one at a time, which is rather time-consuming and tedious.

 How to bulk-download all attachments in Gmail

-No, Gmail would disable the option to download these types of attachments.
+No, Gmail would disable the option to download these types of files.

 When you download attachments from Gmail to your computer, you can pick where you want them stored.
 If you don’t do anything, the default is usually the Downloads folder.

 Sadly, there is still no easy way to download multiple attachments from a Gmail thread using the app.
 You’ll have to do it one by one.